morganp/Code-Dojo/ORM/lesson-01/README.md

 * id (primary key)
 * tag

-Now add extra coloumns to :posts and set default values The default values will be returned for posts added before this field exists until the post is updated
+Now add extra columns to :posts and set default values The default values will be returned for posts added before this field exists until the post is updated

 * created_date